latarniakonto/Unity-Project/README.md

 <br/>
 <br/>

+## Steps
+    1. Creating the game in Unity
+    2. Building server and client version of the game
+    3. Creating Docker image using server build
+    4. Pushing it to Docker registry or Google Cloud registry
+    5. Installing Kubernetes and Agones in Google Cloud Platform

 There was problem with memory leak in default AgonesSdk.cs on my Unity version 2021.1.27f1

 Memory leakead happend on <br/>